 Hawaii is a destination on many people’s bucket list and with 4 major islands to visit, it can be difficult to choose one.
-Over the years, we’ve visited all 4 major islands and we have learned to appreciate them for different reasons but that being said, the Big Island has historically been our least favorite if only because of how big it is and how sparsely located things are.
+Over the years, we’ve visited all 4 major islands and we have learned to appreciate them for different reasons; the Big Island has historically been our least favorite if only because of how big it is and how sparsely located things are but it has grown to become our favorite.
 In this post, we will share some information about the Big Island and factors to consider when planning to visit.

 1. The Kilauea Volcano:

 The Big Island of Hawaii is home to Kilauea Volcano, one of the most active volcanos in the world.
 This volcano has drawn numerous tourists from around the world to the island throughout the years.
 In May 2018, the volcano erupted and spewed lava and volcanic ash into the atmosphere, which has understandably made tourists fearful about visiting.
 These fears have been amplified by media sensationalizing and misleading posts by social media influencers.
 Some homes and roads were destroyed due to lava and the ongoing eruption is only affecting an area measuring 10 square miles radius on an island that has 4,028 square miles.
 Despite the minimal impact to the island, people still expressed concerns and strong opinions about our decision to travel there.